amamiya-yuuko/AnimeTAB/README.md

 # AnimeTAB
 AnimeTAB is a musicXML-based guitar tablature dataset.
-All tracks of AnimeTAB are from anime songs and .
+All tracks of AnimeTAB are arranged from anime and video game soundtracks.
 Our dataset including three following parts:

 ## Full tracks
-About 440 full tracks in musicXML format are in fulltracks folder, all tracks are derived from 'export to musicXML' function of Guitarpro7.
+About 400+ full tracks are in the fulltracks folder, all tracks are derived from 'export to musicXML' function of Guitarpro7.

 ## track clips
-From 440 full tracks we choose 110 best quality tracks and cut them into 560 clips by different musical structures.
+From 440 full tracks we choose 200+ best quality tracks and cut them into 560 clips by different musical structures.
 The structure labels and begin/end bar numbers are labeled in file names.
 Four kinds of strucures are included: intro(I), verse(A), chorus(B) and bridge(C).

 ## encoded tracks
 We encoded the pitches, finger positions and beats of every note clusters in measures into this format: